Benjamin144/Flask-Chat-Builder/README.md

 ## Storing Our Messages In A Dict
 I am going to create a dictionary that will allows us to store data using Key/Value pairs.
 This can be done using the my_dict = {}

+## Refactoring To Use chat.html Instead Of A Single String
+Using this HTML file will display our chat messages by passing it the necessary chat messages